garaio/remcloud-message-bus-api/README.md

 ## Contexts

 Events are grouped by contexts.
-A context relates to a certain subdomain within the domain of property management, or to a domain outside of property management.
+A context relates to a certain subdomain within the domain of property management, or to a domain outside of property management. **IMPORTANT: Message attribute names are case sensitive**.

 Context | Description
 ---|---